micahvista/VACmap/README.md

 # VACmap
 VACmap-—a long-read aligner specifically designed for complex structural variation discovery.

-This a demonstration of a non-linear alignment algorithm used VACmap: http://64.64.240.35:8050/.
+This is a demonstration of the non-linear alignment algorithm used in VACmap: http://64.64.240.35:8050/.
+I hope this tool proves helpful for your research!

 Installation